 There are many people who simply use an SD card with the 3D print file on it which inserts into the 3D printer.

-In this case, a computer isn’t even necessary to operate the printer, but you’d need a way to put the file on the SD card.
+In this case, a computer isn’t even fully necessary to operate the printer, but you’d need a way to put the file on the SD card.
 Prints can be lost if your PC fails so having an independent SD card to run your prints can be a good idea.

 Any computer within the decade can run a 3D printer just fine.
 In general, 3D printing is not a resource intensive task.
 The resource intensive task comes into play when you are rendering complex 3D patterns and shapes within your software.